hazzabee/hello-world/README.md

-# hello-world
+# Welcome
-My first repo!
+This is my first repo!
-I am a technical writer and I love GitHub.

 ![pic](https://github.com/hazzabee/hello-world/blob/master/Amber-Run.jpeg "piccc")
 ![pic](https://github.com/hazzabee/hello-world/blob/master/Amber-Run.jpeg?raw=true "This is the pic")

-The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.
-	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

 ## Who am I?

 I'm a technical writer.
 I have worked for **Barclays** and **Commonwealth Bank**.
 Now I work for **Ocado Technology**.

+> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

 ## Save a file